The Owner’s Load

 The Reality

-Let’s name what’s happening out there.
+Let’s name what’s actually happening.

 What’s Actually Going On

-Here’s what sits beneath these challenges.
+Here’s what sits beneath all of this.

 A Way Forward